 Responsible for: County’s Section 125 Benefit Plan and all employee, retiree and COBRA insurance benefit and wellness programs, donated leave program, leave without pay premium billing and collection, health and lifestyle education programs, new hire benefit orientation, retirement planning and processing, and benefit related file retention.

-Employee/Labor Relations • Room 508, Governmental Center
+Labor Relations Section • Room 508, Governmental Center

 Responsible for: disciplinary actions, drug and alcohol testing, policy administration, criminal history review, grievance administration, labor contract negotiation and administration, FMLA and performance appraisal system administration.

-Staffing Services • Room 508, Governmental Center
+Staffing Services Section • Room 508, Governmental Center

 Responsible for: vacancy filling process, employment on-line applications, applicant evaluation including testing, career counseling (including reduction-in-force counseling) and executive search management.